Fannie Jackson Coppin Club: Home for the Aged and Infirm Colored People

 One of the notable 19th century projects organized by the club was the club's involvement in the creation of the Home for the Aged and Infirm Colored People in Oakland, California.
 This was the first organization to provide care for elderly African Americans in the state of California.

 Membership

 Members included many notable Oakland area suffragists and club women including Melba Stafford, Willa Henry, Emma Scott and Hettie B. Tilghman.

 Legacy of the club

 Club members created a wide variety of organizations aimed to improve the lives of African Americans in the east bay.
 Hettie B. Tilghman, Willa Henry, Melba Stafford and Delilah Beasley were very community oriented and in 1920 they created the Linden Center Young Women's Christian Association.
 The Linden Center YWCA offered vocational training as well as cultural programs.
 Despite the creation of independent organizations that grew out of the Fannie Jackson Coppin club, it remained intact and lasted well into the 1960s.

+Along with the YWCA, members of the Fannie Jackson Coppin Club joined numerous social and women’s clubs that were established to push women’s suffrage or uplift African American women.
+Organizations that club members were also a part of include: the California Civic League, the Alameda County League of Colored Women Voters, the Colored American Equal Suffrage League, the California State Federation of Colored Women’s Clubs, the Alameda County Central Committee of the Republican Party, N.A.A.C.P., and the Art Department of the California Federation of Colored Women's Clubs.